In the Zone: Legacy

-Following the abrupt conclusion of the Onyx Hotel Tour due to her knee injury, Spears embarked on a prolonged hiatus from performing, and would not release another studio album until Blackout in October 2007.
-She began a relationship with Kevin Federline, whom she met while on tour in April 2004 and married on September 18.
-(Note: While Spears and Federline held a wedding ceremony on September 18, 2004, they were not legally married until three weeks later, on October 6, due to a delay in finalizing the couple's prenuptial agreement.)
-Her first greatest hits album Greatest Hits: My Prerogative was released in November, debuting at number four on the US Billboard 200.
-Spears was unable to promote it, though the album produced two international hit singles-"My Prerogative" and "Do Somethin'".
-In September 2005, Spears gave birth to her first son Sean Preston, giving birth to her second son Jayden James a year later.
-In November 2006, filed for divorce from Federline, citing irreconcilable differences; the divorce was finalized in July 2007.
-Within that period, Spears was involved in a series of media scandals and suffered from a mental breakdown, most notably shaving her head in February 2007.

 Several critics have credited In the Zone for influencing pop music of the 2000s.
 In 2009, Amy Schriefer of NPR listed the album among the "50 Most Important Recordings of the Decade".
 Calling it "a primer on the sound of pop in the '00s", she deemed Spears as the ideal vehicle for a futuristic sound, since she was still trying to break away from her teen pop past.
 Schriefer praised "Toxic" and "Everytime", and added: "While the decade's history of celebrity obsession, paparazzi voyeurism and conflicted constructions of female sexuality and motherhood are written on Spears' body, the decade's history of impeccably crafted pop is written on her body of work."
 Celebrating the album's 15th anniversary in 2018, Jason Lipshutz of Billboard claimed it "signaled a more mature direction for Spears as she explored electronic music and hip-hop like never before.
 And the record's lyrics — which referenced her breakup with Justin Timberlake and pushed back at her critics in the media — celebrated new levels of independence and candor for the singer."